Angels & Devils (Fuel album)

 Angels & Devils is the fourth studio album by American rock band Fuel.
-Released on August 7, 2007, it was their first studio effort since 2003's Natural Selection and was the last Fuel album to feature original songwriter/guitarist Carl Bell and bassist Jeff Abercrombie.
+Released on August 7, 2007, it was their first studio effort since 2003's Natural Selection and was the last Fuel album to feature original bassist Jeff Abercrombie.
 It was also Fuel's only studio album to feature new vocalist Toryn Green, and their final album for Epic Records.
 With a new singer, the album also introduced a new Fuel logo.

 Former Godsmack drummer Tommy Stewart was announced as the band's new drummer but was unable to perform on the album due to other commitments so Josh Freese and Tommy Lee performed drums in his place.